suneelasree/Neon/README.md

 4. Click the "Create Project" button.
 •	Expected Result: The project is created successfully, and the user is redirected to the project dashboard.

-"""
 Scenario 2: Create a Project with Missing Name

-Preconditions: User is on the project creation form.
+•	Preconditions: User is on the project creation form.
-Steps:
+•	Steps:
-Leave the "Name" field empty.
+1. Leave the "Name" field empty.
-Select a Postgres version.
+2. Select a Postgres version.
-Choose a region.
+3. Choose a region.
-Click the "Create Project" button.
+4. Click the "Create Project" button.
-Expected Result: System will asign automatic name

-"""
+•	Expected Result: An error message appears, indicating that the project name is required.